 Visit VA’s Frequently Asked Questions page for more information on what veterans need to know about seeking care at VA facilities during this time.

 How will veterans be able to access their economic impact payments?

-As a result of the CARES Act being passed and signed into law, each American with a social security number will be receiving a $1,200 economic impact payment ($2,400 for married couples) to help relieve some of the financial impacts of the COVID-19 pandemic.
+As a result of the CARES Act being passed and signed into law, each American with a social security number will be receiving up to a $1,200 economic impact payment ($2,400 for married couples) to help relieve some of the financial impacts of the COVID-19 pandemic.
 Tax returns filed in 2019 or 2018 will be used to identify who is eligible for this payment.
 The value of these payments phases out for taxpayers with incomes above $75,000 ($150,000 for a married couple).